rtavenar/hdr/content/parts/02/early.md

         A_{t+\tau} + \alpha t \\
 \end{eqnarray}

-In other words, for this method to work, it is important that accuracy differs significantly between clusters, which is a condition that is difficult to ensure _a priori_.
+In other words, for this method to adapt the decision time $t$ in a data-dependent fashion, it is important that accuracy differs significantly between clusters, which is a condition that is difficult to ensure _a priori_.